kerisha/GuardianNotes/README.md

 ## How is Pangea APIs Used?

-- Redact: When a note is created, sensitive information are redacted based on rules set in Pangea's console.
+- Redact: When a data is added, sensitive information are redacted based on rules set in Pangea's console.
 - Audit Log: Logs generated for user events: login, unathorized access to content, unathorized tampering

 ## To run: